Hannoob/Windows10AwsCloudStorageClient/README.md

 All in all this was a fun little project to work on, and a super useful one at that.
 One of the things that I struggled with a lot was actually getting my user access to the bucket, I might amend this quick setup tutorial to include a detailed description of how to create a user with the correct access and permissions.
 I hope that you enjoy using your own cloud storage, as much as I enjoyed writing it.

+Please let me know what you guys think!

 P.S.
 There is still a LOT of fixes required to make this thing robust, and any contributions would be greatly appreciated!